AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/edit-transfer.md

 <!-- VTT: Add note about how the Opt-in setting (Transfer Settings window) affects streams/assets being deleted from cloud storage or replicated, depnding on the client's preference/option selection.-->

-Perform these steps to edit an existing transfer:
+To edit an existing transfer, follow these steps:

 1. In the `PI to OCS Agents` window, select the agent that contains the transfer you want to edit.